Swar-P/NodeJS-APIs-for-scheduling-meetings-between-two-users/README.md

 MongoDB is used.
 There is also one unit test for one API endpoint.

-To start the server: node app.js
+To start the server: node app.js.
-Then use appropriate URL to call a particular API
+Then use appropriate URL to call a particular API.
-To run test after starting the server: npm run test
+To run test after starting the server: npm run test.